rushildhube/Potato-Disease-Classification/readme.md

 This project is a **Flask-based web application** that classifies **potato leaf diseases** using a **deep learning model trained with TensorFlow**.

 #### **Purpose:**
-The goal of this project is to assist farmers and researchers in identifying potato plant diseases early, enabling better crop management and yield improvement.
+The goal of this project is to assist farmers and researchers in identifying potato plant diseases early, enabling better Potato management and yield improvement.

 #### **How It Works:**
 1. Users **upload an image** of a potato leaf through the web interface.